Romania believes rival nation behind "MiniDuke" cyber attack

 In this case, however, computer experts say an attacker from the former Soviet Union could be more likely.
 "MiniDuke" in some ways resembles a banking fraud Trojan dubbed "TinBa" believed to have been created by Russian criminal hackers.

 SRI would not give the names of the affected institutions.
-Sava said specialized secret service "reaction teams" were investigating the size of the attack to "limit its consequences and stop it".
+Sava said specialised secret service "reaction teams" were investigating the size of the attack to "limit its consequences and stop it".

 "This attack has a bigger impact because of its superior technological level that allows it to better conceal itself and take over control over a compromised network in order to extract information," Sava said.